patrykzabkiewicz/virtual-java/README.md

-# lightweight-java-vm
-Lightweight Java virtual machine
+# Lightweight Java virtual machine

 	Project is intended to provide a lightweight java virtual machine Can run both Java and C++ programs on seperate enviroments from underneath platform